Ultimate Guide To Buying a Stairlift

 Once you’ve purchased your lift and gone through the installation process, it’s time to put it to good use and enjoy your new-found independence.
 However, before you do, it’s worth bearing in mind some key safety tips to ensure a safe trip up and down the stairs.

-We discussed some built-in safety features earlier, but it’s also important to use your new unit correctly.
 When your stairlift is installed, your technician will go over its safe use with you, but it’s worth having a good handle on things beforehand.

 Here are our top tips for using your stairlift safely: